Jabbawockeez's Vegas hip-hop dance show kicks up the tech

 It's show time

 During the rehearsal, nine Jabbawockeez members try out different ways to do a backflip routine.
-There're no videos or light show effects.
+There are no videos or light show effects.

 The only technology is a small boom box playing the music, and a phone that accidentally fell out of Rainen's pocket while he was doing head spins.
 Without all the visual effects, it looks like a dance show you could see for free near a subway station in New York.

 When the Jabbawockeez first performed in Vegas, it took about two weeks to put together a one-minute idea with its visual effects.
-So they mostly stuck to real-life props as a work-around.
+So they mostly stuck to real-life props.
 Seven years later, with all the tech advancements, it takes about three days, Rainen said.

-About every six months, they revisit what technology is available and how they can change the show, he added.
+About every six months, they revisit what technology is available and how they can change the show.

 CES 2018: CNET's complete coverage of tech's biggest show.